Ephesians Chapter Five

 Ephesians 5:11 & 12

-Have nothing to do with the fruitless deeds of darkness, but rather expose them.
-For it is shameful even to mention what the disobedient do in secret.
+Have nothing to do with the deeds produced by darkness, but instead expose them, for it is shameful even to speak of the things these people do in secret.

 Since we are children of God who is light, we do not have any business messing around in the dark.
 As light, we naturally expose things that are hidden in the dark.